 Periodontitis begins when the disease spreads to the bone, and other support structures of the tooth.
 Advanced periodontitis is very noticeable as your teeth might feel loose and begin to die and fall out.

-Gum disease is a silent disease because many patients do not experience any obvious signs or symptoms until the advanced stages.
-It is important that patients visit the dentist at least twice a year so that our dental care team can screen for evidence of gum disease.
+Gum disease is a silent disease because many patients don’t have any obvious signs or symptoms until the advanced stages.
+Patients should visit the dentist at least twice a year for our dental care team to check for signs of gum disease.
 Some of the more common symptoms include:

 Gum Disease Treatment in Columbia, SC

-Dr. Trinkner and Dr. keefer offer several treatment options for gum disease, depending on your symptoms.
-Our dentists in Columbia, SC use ultrasonic tools that deliver treatment that is highly conservative as well as comfortable.
+Dr. Trinkner offers several treatment options for gum disease in Columbia, SC.
+He uses ultrasonic tools that deliver treatment that is highly conservative as well as comfortable.
 We use ultrasonic scaling tools to remove plaque and tartar from the deep pockets of the gums without harming gum tissue or tooth enamel.

-We may refer patients who have advanced gum disease, or periodontitis, to a periodontist for more intense treatment or surgery.
+We may refer patients who have periodontitis to a periodontist for more intense treatment or surgery.
 Dr. Trinkner will work with the periodontist to coordinate a treatment plan that will treat the gum disease.
 Then he will repair the damage that gum disease leaves behind by restoring your damaged teeth and replacing your lost teeth.

 Cosmetic Gum Surgery

-A beautiful smile has beautiful teeth as well as beautiful, healthy gums.
-If you are unhappy with the appearance of your smile or if you have a “gummy” smile, Dr. Trinkner may recommend a gum lift to reshape the gums and enhance the look of the smile.
-Also known as crown lengthening, this type of procedure can dramatically improve the appearance of your smile.
+A beautiful smile has beautiful teeth and healthy gums.
+If you’re unhappy with how your smile looks or if you have a “gummy” smile, Dr. Trinkner may recommend a gum lift.
+Gum lifts reshape the gums to enhance the look of your smile.
+Also known as crown lengthening, this procedure can drastically boost how great your smile looks.

 Periodontal Therapy FAQs

-Here we will answer some of your questions regarding gum and periodontal disease.
-With this information in hand, you’ll have the tools needed to keep your gums healthy for years to come.
+Here we will answer some of your questions about gum and periodontal disease.
+With this information in hand, you’ll be able to maintain healthy gums long-term.

 Gum disease creates a large opportunity for bacteria to penetrate your bloodstream.
 If left unchecked, gum disease can progress and contribute to other health issues, including oral cancer.
 Your dentist can accurately diagnose your chances of getting oral cancer.